 An ETF trades like a stock; it can be bought and sold anytime the stock market is open (930 am to 4 pm EST).
 You can place an order to buy at any time of day, but the order will execute during the above hours.

-The ETF tracks an index, such as the S&P 500, which has a long history of (10.3%/year) upward growth.
+The ETF tracks an index, such as the S&P 500, which has a long history of (near 10%/year) upward growth.

-Why is this?
+Why is there such a long track record of the S&P 500 (and prior indices) increasing?
 The index is actually a strategy.
 The index only includes the top 500 companies in the US based on defined metrics.
-If a company stops performing as well, it is dropped and a better company is added.
+If a company stops performing as well, it is dropped from the index and a better company is added.
 The index is the top companies in the US in any given year.
-Good companies tend to grow and increase profits, which increases the stocks’ share prices.
+Good companies tend to grow and increase profits, which increases the share prices.
 The index is doing the work for you, only tracking the top companies and avoiding the rubbish.

 There are thousands of ETFs, and they’re not all equal.
 Some don’t track the index very well, and others have high fees which erode profits.
-The eBook lays out which other ETFs to buy for Americans and Canadians, how to allocate funds to them, and how to research ETFs yourself.
+My Passive Investing eBook lays out which other ETFs to buy for Americans and Canadians, how to allocate funds to them, and how to research ETFs yourself.

-Real quick though, I put a chunk of my capital in an S&P 500 ETF, a chunk in a technology ETF, and then smaller chunks in cryptocurrency ETFs, and international ETFs (tracking India, China, and/or Canada).
+Real quick though, I put a chunk of my capital in an S&P 500 ETF, a chunk in a technology ETF, and then smaller chunks in cryptocurrency ETFs, and international ETFs (tracking India and Canada, for example, and possibly some others).

 When To Passively Investing and Buy

 Purchase an ETF at regular intervals, such as monthly or quarterly.
-Just buy, don’t try to “time” an ideal time to purchase it.
+Just buy, don’t try to “time” an ideal purchase.

 Many brokers in the US are commission-free, and many brokers offer commission-free ETF trading.